biswassandip/IA_Team_Project/readme.md

 ## Installation

 A minimum Python 3.10 version will be required.
-The project uses Python 3.10.11 and pip 23.1.2. it is recommended to install to a virtual environment.
+The project uses Python 3.10.11 and pip 23.1.2.
+It is recommended to install to a virtual environment.
 A summary of the installation steps would be:

 - Download or clone.
 - Create a virtual environment.